 Now that we know how shampoos came to be, it’s time to discuss how it came a long way to address the different types of hair.
 It only takes one walk into a beauty supply house to realize how many types and styles of shampoos there are.

 Everyone is unique, and the state of your hair can be affected by a variety of internal and external factors.
 However, people in the industry have created general categories of hair types that will seek to identify how well it can be manipulated to treatments and such.
-They are broken down into groups below.Type 1: Straight
+They are broken down into groups below.Young Living Lavender Volume Shampoo is made specifically for people with fine hair.
+If you don’t find you need a volumizing shampoo, I suggest you still keep reading.
+We are about to cover some interesting information for anyone who buys just any old shampoo.

 A Little About Conventional Hair Care Products